aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 ### Object Id

-Each object is stored in its own address or object id.
+Each object is stored in its own address or *object id*.
 Object ids can be generated from a user provided input or from the current account's globally unique ID generator (`guid.move`).
 Furthermore, object id generation leverages a domain separator that is different from existing account address generation: `sha3_256(address_of(creator) | seed | 0xF4)`, where `0xF4` is uniquely reserved for objects.

 - GUIDs
   - `seed` is the current guid produced by `guid.move`: `bcs::to_bytes(account address | u64)`.